September 1 THOUGHTS BECOME WORDS

-For an athlete to achieve greatness, they have to give all of our heart and attention to that one thing.
+For an athlete to achieve greatness, they have to give all of their heart and attention to that one thing.
 If they try to focus on several things, they will never be great in any of them.
 So they must choose one thing and dedicate themselves to focus on that one thing.
-For a Christian, we must follow the same path.
+As Christians, we must follow the same path.
 You will never become all that you can be if your heart is not focused on God first.
-You need to make a choice to follow God and then live it out.
+You need to choose to follow God and then live it out.
 Are you following Jesus with your whole heart?

 2 Corinthians 12:1-10

 His master said to him, ‘Well done, good and faithful slave.
 You were faithful with a few things; I will put you in charge of many things; enter into the joy of your master.’